What is Fraud?

 Victims of Fraud

-The victims of fraud can sustain significant financial and psychological harm as a result.
-The results of this can be devastating for business and individuals therefore society as a whole suffers greatly.
-Some victims are often of embarrassed that they do not report fraud as they think that Police or their friends and family will think less of them.
+Victims of fraud can sustain significant financial and psychological harm.
+The result of this can be devastating for businesses and individuals with a huge cost to the Australian economy and society as a whole.
+Some victims do not report fraud for a variety of reasons including being embarrassed as they might think that Police or family and friends will think less of them.
+The New South Wales Police Force treats all reports of Fraud as confidential and encourages all victims of crime to report to the police.

 Our duty to the people in New South Wales is to try to minimise the amount of fraud and to educate people (both individuals and the business community) about how to minimise risk of fraud affecting you.